thosgood/this-weeks-finds/markdown/1-50/week036.md

 tied mathematically to simpler TQFTs in a variety of ways.
-In particular, the Ashtekar formulation of quantum gravity is closely related to a $4$-dimensional TQFT variously known as "$B \wedge F$ theory," "BF theory," "topological $2$-form gravity" or "topological quantum gravity".
+In particular, the Ashtekar formulation of quantum gravity is closely related to a $4$-dimensional TQFT variously known as "$B \wedge F$ theory," "$BF$ theory," "topological $2$-form gravity" or "topological quantum gravity".
 This in turn is closely related to Chern-Simons theory in 3 dimensions.